 After leaving the four main walls and taking a long shaded walk through the forest, you come back around to the garden entrance.

-We joked that we had been sedated with something in the rocket salad after feeling drowsy, happy, and relaxed, but I believe it was the contagious spirit of Kylemore.
+We joked that we had been sedated with something in the rocket salad after feeling drowsy, happy, and relaxed, but I maybe it was just the contagious spirit of Kylemore.

 Kylemore Abbey has a wonderfully informative website with many photos, videos, and history sections you can check out here.